 (Offered as ENGL 280 and FAMS 210) An introduction to cinema studies through consideration of a few critical and descriptive terms, together with a selection of various films (classic and contemporary, foreign and American) for illustration and discussion.
 The terms for discussion will include, among others: mise-en-scène, montage, realism, visual pleasure, and the avant-garde.
 Two class meetings and one screening per week.

-Requisites: A foundations course in Critical Studies of Film and Media (such as “Coming to Terms: Cinema”) and an introductory film/video production workshop.
+Requisites: A foundations course in critical studies of film and media (such as “Coming to Terms: Cinema”) and an introductory film/video production workshop.
 Not open to first-year students.
 Limited to 15 students.
-Omitted 2017-18.
-Professors Levine and Rangan.2016-17: Offered in Spring 2017
+Spring semester.
+Professors Levine and Rangan.2017-18: Not offered

 (Offered as ENGL 282 and FAMS 215) For better or worse, U.S. broadcast television is a cultural form that is not commonly associated with knowledge.
 This course will take what might seem a radical counter-position to such assumptions--looking at the ways television teaches us what it is and even trains us in potential critical practices for investigating it.
 By considering its formal structure, its textual definitions, and the means through which we see it, we will map out how it is that we come to know television.

 Prior coursework in Film and Media Studies is recommended, but not required.
 Not open to first-year students.
 Limited to 45 students.
-Omitted 2017-18.
-Professor Hastie.2016-17: Offered in Fall 2016
+Omitted 2018-19.
+Professor Hastie.2017-18: Not offered

 (Offered as ENGL 284 and FAMS 216) Media are not just audiovisual texts but also technological infrastructures, economic enterprises, ideological apparatuses, and artistic practices.
 This course provides an introduction to the analysis of modern media forms through a consideration of significant critical and analytical terms, together with a selection of media texts (ranging across print, photography, cinema, television, and digital media) for illustration and discussion.
 The key terms for discussion will reflect the complexity of how we define “media.”
 Topics may include: mass reproduction, authenticity and aura; print, time, and national consciousness; advertising, glamor, and myth; photography, indifference, and atrocity; cinema, race, gender, and spectatorship; television, liveness, and celebrity; digital media, buffering, and virality.
 Classes will combine lecture and conversation, and assignments will include several short critical essays and a midterm and final exam.